UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-8. File manager, you can check that the file/folders have been copied correctly by navigating to /var/www/html and you should see the folowing.
+8. From file manager, you can check that the file/folders have been copied correctly, by navigating to **/var/www/html** and you should see the folowing.

 ![img_58](images/RPi_imager_58.PNG)

 &nbsp;

 9. You should now be able to access the webpage from your smart phone.
 On your smart phone open your preferred web application (Safari, chrome, etc..).
-In the search bar type **http://rpi4-ukraa.local** and press enter - should access the web page.
+In the search bar type the hostname of your RPi, e.g. **http://rpi4-ukraa.local**, and press enter - should access the web page.

 ![img_59](images/RPi_imager_59.PNG)